God Speaks to Us

 When I learned the root of instauration along side its current-day meaning, I realized the connection the Holy Spirit was making for me between my goals and my identity having its foundation in Christ.

 If I’m not careful, I start to let what others think about me (or what I think they think) define who I am.
 I also let comparisons direct my attitude, actions, and words.
 This leads to my goals becoming self-centered attempts at making myself into something of value.

 Connecting instauration with my goals helped me more fully realize that my value — my identity — comes from Christ alone.
 What others think or how I think I compare do not define me.
 A Secure Identity is my reality because it is based on Christ alone.

-As I assess my goals throughout this year and as I think about how instauration plays into them, I am continually reminded about my identity in Christ too.
-I am also reminded that I have a Secure Identity that no Identity Crisis can undo or take away.
+As I assess my goals throughout this year and as I think about how instauration plays into them, I am continually reminded about my identity in Christ.
+I am also reminded that I have a secure identity that no Identity Crisis can undo or take away.